mkiernan/azfinsim/README.md

 <img src=img/secrets.JPG>

 Just click on the AzFinSimRedisKey, current version and "Show Secret Value" - this is the password you need to login to Redis.
+A script is also provided: "get_keys.sh" to make this easier from the command line.

-Note also that the Terraform install has disabled the non-SSL port, so connect to port 6380.
-A script is also provided: "get_keys.sh" to make this easier.
+Since this is a demo environment, the Terraform install has enabled the non-SSL port (redis-tools does not support SSL), so connect to port 6379.
+Alternatively you can use the "redis_conn.sh" helper script to connect directly without having to lookup the password/hostname/port.

 ## 3. Build the Application Container
 The next step requires us to assemble the application into a container and push it to our container registry, so that it can subsequently be pulled into our Batch Pool.
 The application can be anything; in this case the azfinsim application is built in python, and we will package it up into a Docker container.
 The build.sh script does this according to the src/Dockerfile.azfinsim, creating a runtime environment for the azfinsim.py code which will be our execution engine on the Batch pool: